 It is in this context that Greece holds a special place in the world’s history.
-No civilisation had given the physical ideal and culture a more rounded place in life than the Greeks did.
+There is perhaps no civilisation that set a physical ideal so high as the Greeks did.
 Their emphasis on beauty, on strength can be felt everywhere, and we could see it amply even in their ancient ruins.
 Archaia Olympia in Greece is one such place.
 This grand venue of the Greek olympiads was buried under the mud for 1400 years.
-We visited the site on a hot summer day this June and we could not help but wonder (while quenching our non-stop thirst!) what it may have been like in 776 B.C, when the games officially started..
+We visited the site on a hot summer day in June 2012 and we could not help but wonder (while quenching our non-stop thirst!) what it may have been like in 776 B.C, when the games officially started..

-Greece’s official site for Olympia has this very beautiful video giving us the story of the Ancient Olympics..(5m 38s)
+Greece’s official site for Olympia has this very beautiful video giving us the story of the Ancient Olympics.
+[Linked below]

 Separately, I came across this wonderful account of the games which would be of interest to curious readers – an essay titled ‘Ancient Olympics’ by Kireet Joshi. [ex Advisor & Special secretary to the GOI on Education (’76), and Vice-chair to UNESCO on Education (’83-87), and more importantly – a great scholar]

 I’ve excerpted below some interesting and descriptive paragraphs from this (long) essay.
 I’ve inserted the following section titles to delineate the content.